Cold Engine Enrichment

 A common complaint, especially when temperature start to drop is, “My car runs poorly cold, or my car is hard to start cold”.
 Both of these complaints are generally caused by a problem with cold start enrichment.
 In order for an engine to start and run cold, it requires more fuel than when it is hot.
 This condition where the engine needs more fuel cold is called cold start enrichment.
 Enrichment meaning a higher ratio of fuel to air.

 If the car does not get the proper enrichment when cold, it will have trouble starting, or run poorly until the engine warms up.
 These complaints are mysterious at first, but once you learn the common causes, you can often cure them with little to no trouble.

 Watch the engine coolant temperature sensor from start up, all the way through to when the car has reached normal running temperature.
 You are looking for the sensor to be way out to lunch.
-If it reads 200 degrees Celsius when it is more like 30 degrees, there is your problem.
-If the computer doesn’t know it is cold, it won’t add the proper enrichment.
+If it reads 100 degrees Fahrenheit (37 C) when it is more like 30 degrees Fahrenheit (-1 C), there is your problem.
+If the computer doesn’t know it is cold, it won’t add the proper cold start enrichment.

 If the vehicle is old enough to have a cold start enrichment injector, also make sure that is working.
 This injector will generally be somewhere in the intake manifold.
 Start the car cold and listen to make sure the injector is clicking.
 If the enrichment injector is not working, then you certainly will not get the desired cold start enrichment.